-The Australian Government's policy, regulatory and program settings have a significant influence on enabling economic and social activity, particularly as Australia is an increasingly digital economy.
+The Australian Government's policy, regulatory and program settings for communications and the arts have a significant influence on enabling economic and social activity, particularly as Australia is an increasingly digital economy.
 A range of services, across diverse sectors, are now predominantly delivered via digital platforms enabled by communications infrastructure.

-As we work to implement this plan, we will be guided by our strategic vision: to be the pre-eminent national entity for communications policy, planning, investment and research; to be an effective and accountable leader on telecommunications, broadcasting and digital regulation; to foster and promote Australian content and creativity domestically and abroad on a variety of platforms; to have a view on the right outcome; and to foster an inclusive, high-performing workplace.
+As we work to implement this plan, we will be guided by our strategic vision: to be the pre-eminent national entity for communications policy, planning, investment and research; to be an effective and accountable leader on telecommunications, broadcasting and digital regulation; to foster and promote Australian content and creativity domestically and abroad on a variety of platforms; to have a view on the right outcome; to be outstanding program managers; and to foster an inclusive, high-performing workplace.